To Study How People Trust a Voice AI, I Built One

 A participant’s live navigation session inside the instrument.

 Trust worked like a series of pass/fail checkpoints, not a running total.
 People handled real complexity fine.
 Subway closures, an unfamiliar city, none of it shook them much.
 What did was the assistant ignoring something they had already told it.
 One participant asked, more than once, to avoid a particular café and to just be given a location instead.
 The assistant kept routing her there anyway.
 Her reliance rating for that session dropped to 3/5, even though she rated the rest of it well.
 One dropped checkpoint was enough to undo several good exchanges.
+And she wasn’t the outlier.
+Four of the six participants hit some version of this.
+Jarrod, 49, learned the Home Depot the assistant first recommended wasn’t actually the closest one (“okay, why didn’t you tell me that the first time?”).
+Another participant’s single entry ended before the assistant ever delivered directions at all.

 “I told you repeatedly that I didn’t want to go to Blanchet Coffee, and I had to also tell you repeatedly that I wanted a location, but you didn’t drop directions.”
 Hridaya, 26